 We derive a substantial portion of our sales from international customers and a significant portion of our total revenue have been denominated in foreign currencies, particularly, Euros and U.S. dollars.
-Our export sales represented 62.7%, 61.5% and 62.8% of our total revenue in 2015, 2016 and 2017, respectively.
+Our export sales represented 61.5%, 62.8% and 73.6% of our total revenue in 2016, 2017 and 2018, respectively.
 As a result, we may face significant risks resulting from currency exchange rate fluctuations, particularly, among Renminbi, Euros and U.S. dollars.
 For example, we expect our revenue and gross margin to be adversely affected by the recent appreciation of Renminbi against U.S. dollars, as a substantial portion of our sales are denominated in U.S. dollars.
 Furthermore, we have outstanding debt obligations, and may continue to incur debts from time to time, denominated and repayable in foreign currencies.
-We incurred a foreign-exchange loss of approximately RMB86.5 million in 2015, a foreign-exchange gain of approximately RMB208.8 million in 2016, and a foreign-exchange loss of approximately RMB114.3 million (US\$17.6 million) in 2017.
+We incurred a foreign-exchange gain of RMB208.8 million in 2016, a foreign-exchange loss of RMB114.3 million in 2017 and a foreign exchange gain of RMB33.7 million (US\$4.9 million) in 2018.
 We cannot predict the impact of future exchange rate fluctuations on our results of operations and may incur net foreign currency losses in the future.